brianstorti/brianstorti.github.io/_posts/2014-09-17-an_introduction_to_unix_processes.md

 27267 ttys002    0:06.82 vim
 ```

-We can pass a `-o` parameter to format the ouput with the information that we want.
+We can pass a `-o` parameter to format the output with the information that we want.
 Let's run it again asking
 for all the metadata we want to talk about:

 ```bash